Right to Acquire Mortgages Explained

 How much could you borrow?

 Once you have confirmation you have qualified for Right to Acquire, you’ll then make your application to get a mortgage.
-How much you are able to borrow will be dependent on a number of factors, from your affordability to your age, your credit rating to your employment status.
+How much you can borrow will depend on a number of factors, from your affordability to your age, your credit rating to your employment status.

 Generally speaking, lenders will offer a mortgage based on 4x or 4.5x your annual income, but in some cases, they can go higher.
 You can see how this could work out for yourself by simply inputting your own annual income into our calculator here.